nspies/genomeview/docs/index.rst

        * Group BAM reads by tag or other features using python callbacks

     * Graphical data such as coverage tracks, wiggle files, etc

+The output is suitable for static visualization in screen or print formats.
+GenomeView is not designed to produce interactive visualizations, although the python interface, through jupyter, provides an easy interface to quickly create new visualizations.

 Installation